ssantichaivekin/text-to-color-tone/README.md

 Most of the app logic is in downloader/ and process/.

 Note that you will need your own google API key to be able to run the app.
-The app by default tries to read it from google-api-key.txt -- If you want to try this on your own machine, make you you get a Google Custom Search API key.
+The app tries to read it from google-api-key.txt -- If you want to try this on your own machine, make you you get a Google Custom Search API key.

 After finishing the first part, we decided to find the color tone of each word category in dictionary.